Updated on September 17, 2024

 Chances are, you’re very happy with this news, flattered and proud to have obtained this prestigious, respectable, and most of all, well paid job.
 You may, however, still harbour doubts as to whether you will live up to expectations…

-While we tested how you manage stress and unforeseen events during our thorough selection process, you’re now dealing with the unfamiliar: a new team, new clients, new environment, new structure, and a new business vision and culture.
+While we tested how you manage stress and unforeseen events during our thorough selection process, you’re now dealing with the unfamiliar: a new team, new clients and partners, new environment, new structure, and a new business vision and culture.

 Most new managers won’t admit it, because they have to preserve their image of strength and reassure the troops, but I can assure you that inside, there’s a lot of tension.
 Managers are aware that there is no room for error and that trust is fragile, in their new surroundings and with new collaborators.
 Remember, as Mark Goldstein put it, trust is not given, it’s earned.